Learn all about the Ethereum network, including where to buy its ETH token and how to use it.

-ETH has been on the rise since its inception and has been enjoying widespread acceptance by investors, exchanges and merchants.
-At the time of writing this, in September 2017, websites using cart software like WooCommerce and OpenCart can be set up to accept ETH payments and we will likely be seeing even more merchants popping up online that accept ETH.
+ETH has been on the rise since its inception and has been enjoying widespread acceptance by traders, exchanges and merchants.
+At the time of writing, in September 2017, websites using cart software like WooCommerce and OpenCart can be set up to accept ETH payments, and even more merchants may soon be popping up online that accept ETH.

 How to transfer money with Ethereum